RMITLibrary/easy_cite/markdown/ieee.md

 ##### Citing a source, including online journal articles, with no page numbers

-Journal articles that are published online tend to have no page numbers.
-Sometimes, other sources also have no page numbers, such as some e-books, and webpages and websites.
+Some online journal articles with an **article number** instead of a page range will have no page numbers, even when you view the PDF version.
+Certain other sources also have no page numbers sometimes, such as some e-books, and webpages and websites.

-If the work you are citing does NOT contain page numbers (e.g. for a quote), include the alternative page locators in your in-text citation such as the heading or section name, chapter number, paragraph number, or the heading or section name or chapter number combined with the paragraph number.
+If the work you are citing does NOT contain page numbers (e.g. for a quote), include the alternative page locators such as the heading or section name, chapter number and/or paragraph number, in the place of a page number.

 **Examples:**

 > "Many physical dynamic systems can be represented and modeled by first-order differential equations" [1, Ch.
 3, para.
 1].

-> Liang et al. states that "Compared with MOSE and standard deviation, the MFE demonstrates significant advantages due to its ability to capture dynamic features across multiple time scales" [7, Comparison of results of different diagnostic methods section, para.
+> Liang et al. states that "Compared with MOSE and standard deviation, the MFE demonstrates significant advantages due to its ability to capture dynamic features across multiple time scales" [2, Comparison of results of different diagnostic methods section, para.
 2].

+Most journal articles with an **article number**, however, will have page numbers when you view the PDF version.
+When directly quoting, include the page number (e.g. p.
+10) as you normally would for a journal article.

+**Example:**

+> "By optimizing energy consumption and enhancing overall efficiency, EnMS contributes to a more sustainable and environmentally friendly lifestyle" [5, p.
+10].

 ##### Omitting words from a direct quote